 Structure Of Attitudes

 Attitudes structure can be described in terms of three components.

 - Affective component: this involves a person’s feelings/emotions about the attitude object.
 For example: “I am scared of spiders”.

 - Behavioral (or conative) component: the way the attitude we have influenced how we act or behave.
 For example: “I will avoid spiders and scream if I see one”.

 - Cognitive component: this involves a person’s belief/knowledge about an attitude object.
 For example: “I believe spiders are dangerous”.

 This model is known as the ABC model of attitudes.
 The three components are usually linked.
-However, there is evidence that the cognitive and affective components of behavior do not always match with behavior.
+However, there is evidence that the cognitive and affective components of behaviour do not always match with behaviour.

 Implicit and Explicit attitude

 |Occurs subconsciously||Conscious decisions|